fchoi0505/Wine_Ratings_Prices/README.md

 --(Outline of the project (this may include images, but should be easy to follow and digest)

+The outline we have planned ofr the project is as follows:

+  -

 **--(Description of the analysis phase of the project)**

 **_Data Cleaning and Analysis:_**